 The question remains, which Phil will show up on Saturday?

 Six of the nine players who are one-over par have won majors.

 Jason Day and Hunter Mahan have finished in the top five of recent majors.
 Ian Poulter desperately wants to win one.
-The hot young Justin Spieth, also at plus one, is playing as if he deserves one.
+Up-and-coming Jordan Spieth, also at plus one, is playing as if he deserves one.

 As predicted, the field at Muirfield is wide open and any one of these players has a chance to make a run at the title.